Why You Have Blurry Vision After Waking Up: Causes, Treatments & Relief

 • Vision worsens over time

-These signs may point to a more serious condition.
+These symptoms may indicate a more serious eye condition.

 When Should You See a Doctor?